5 November 2024 | 05:54 am GMT +7

 Feel the warmth

 The sector has seen increased interest not only from usual markets in Europe and the Americas but also from Asia’s economic giants and emerging markets.
-ASEAN as a region emerged as a top source of tourists, accounting for about one-third (38%) of the tourist arrivals.
-Chinese tourists have been flocking the region, as tourism arrivals rapidly increased by 86% from 3.93 million in 2007 to 7.32 million in 2011.
-The number of tourists from India meanwhile rose by 49.5% to 2.71 million.
+ASEAN as a region emerged as a top source of tourists, Before the pandemic, Vietnam's tourism experienced an extraordinary surge, with the number of visitors rising from 8 million in 2015 to 18 million in 2019.
+This growth was driven by Chinese and South Korean tourists, with 5.8 million and 4.3 million visitors respectively in 2019.

 The ASEAN edge